wombleton/gitlaw-nz/acts/C/Children, Young Persons, and Their Families Act 1989.md

     *   (b) the child or young person may commit further offences; or

-    *   (c) it is necessary to prevent the loss or destruction of evidence relating to the offence with which the child or young person is charged or prevent interference with any witness in respect of any such offence; or
+    *   (c) it is necessary to prevent the loss or destruction of evidence relating to the offence with which the child or young person is charged or prevent interference with any witness in respect of any such offence.

     (2) The court shall not make an order under [section 238(1)(e)][340] for the detention of a young person in Police custody unless the court is satisfied---